Home » Bitcoin Trading Guide

 Quarterly futures

-These are futures contracts with expiry dates of 3 months.
+These are futures contracts that expire after 3 months.
 On Binance, there are March, June, September, and December contracts.
-Each of these contracts expires quarterly (every last Friday of the end of the quarter) — on the expiration day, any open position held by traders will be automatically closed and settled whether in profits or losses.
+Each of these contracts expires quarterly on the last Friday of the expiration month.
+On the expiration day, any open position held by traders will be automatically closed and settled whether in profit or at a loss.

 Quarterly futures